hipc-book/hipc-book.github.io/_lectures/9-more_accelerators.md

     cudaStreamDestroy(stream[i]);
 ```

-### Synchronization of Streams
+### Synchronisation of Streams

-With asynchronous execution, it is important to synchronous the threads to ensure data is properly transferred or processed, and to reduce race conditions.
+With asynchronous execution, it is important to synchronise the threads to ensure data is properly transferred or processed, and to reduce race conditions.
 For CUDA streams, synchronisation can be done explicitly with:

 * `cudaDeviceSynchronize()` waits until all preceding commands in all streams of all host threads have been completed.
 * `cudaStreamSynchronize()` takes a stream as a parameter and waits until all preceding commands in the given stream have been completed.
-It can be used to synchronize the host with a specific stream, allowing other streams to continue executing on the device.
+It can be used to synchronise the host with a specific stream, allowing other streams to continue executing on the device.
 * `cudaStreamWaitEvent()` takes a stream and an event as parameters (see [**Time a CUDA Program**](#time-a-cuda-program) later in this unit to see how to define an event) and makes all the commands added to the given stream after the call to `cudaStreamWaitEvent()` delay their execution until the given event has been completed.
 * `cudaStreamQuery()` provides applications with a way to know if all preceding commands in a stream have been completed.